Paul Lynch, Ph.D.

 “The Attractions of Imperfection: Pope Francis’s Undisciplined Rhetoric.”
 Present Tense: A Journal of Rhetoric in Society 5.1 Web.
 2015.

 Thinking with Bruno Latour in Rhetoric and Composition.
 Co-edited with Nathaniel Rivers.
-"Do You Believe in Rhetoric and Composition?"
-Critical Introduction.
-Co-authored with Nathaniel Rivers, 1-19.
 Carbondale: SIUP, 2015.

 After Pedagogy: The Experience of Teaching.
-Urbana, IL: NCTE Press, 2013.
+Studies of Writing and Rhetoric Series.
+Urbana, IL: National Council of Teachers of English, 2013.